Georgi Konstantinovski: Early years

 Born on 29 July 1930, in the town of Kragujevac in Serbia, Konstantinovski was the third child of mother Hristina, a high-school teacher, and father Hristo, a lawyer.
 His mother came from the Stankovic family of musicians, well known in Kragujevac.
 His father was from the clan Curanovci of the village Smilevo, a revolutionary family during the Ilinden Uprising.

-Following the death of his mother (1933) and father (1934), Konstantinovski settled in Bitola in the Republic of Macedonia with his grandparents.
+Following the death of his mother (1933) and father (1934), Konstantinovski settled in Bitola in the Kingdom of Yugoslavia with his grandparents.
 He completed primary school there in 1941.
-The same year, Konstantinovski contracted malaria and was sent for treatment to Kerkovica in the Balkan Mountains until 1946.
+The same year, Konstantinovski contracted malaria and was sent for treatment to Berkovitsa in the Balkan Mountains, Bulgaria, until 1946.
 By 1946, he completed his high school education and was declared—together with fellow student Bojan Nicev from Veles—the best student.
 From 1946 to 1949, he continued his education at the High School Goce Delcev in Bitola.
 He graduated with excellent scores and again was declared best student.
 He was also awarded a special reward by the Ministry of Education of the Republic of Macedonia.